top of page

 3) Energy in = energy out

-After working with preschoolers for a few years, I started to realize that things went really well with my kiddos on the days where I was feeling energetic and really attuned to them.
+After working with preschoolers for a few years, I started to realize that things went really well with my kiddos on the days when I was feeling energetic and really attuned to them.
 Conversely, they could sense it on the days when I was tired and feeling less focused.

 Kids notice when you show up for them and they’ll give that effort right back to you.
 I also started to realize that simply being genuinely happy to see students and being curious about what they are doing, thinking, and feeling will get you a very long way.
 Try it and you’ll see what I mean.